Sustainable and equitable economic transition to carbon-neutrality that builds a robust clean economy that benefits all Californians

 The Just Transition Roadmap will provide a framework for California’s economic recovery that recognizes global and statewide shifts in key industries and regional economies likely to result from a transition to carbon neutrality.
 To ensure a truly Just Transition requires an integrated approach to labor, workforce, and economic policy that prioritizes job quality as a key pathway to both equity and competitiveness.
 That means transitions must focus both on communities and workers that rely heavily on fossil fuel or other traditional industries, and on creating economic opportunity for disadvantaged communities most burdened by the climate crisis.

 OPR and LWDA are working across agencies in collaboration with a broad range of stakeholders to design the Roadmap.
-Although it will look different in every industry and region, the Roadmap will always build on six foundational elements:
+Although it will look different in every industry and region, the Roadmap will always build on five foundational elements:

-- Creating and retaining high-quality jobs;
+- Diversifying the economy and creating or retaining high-quality jobs;

 - Creating or expanding education and training pathways into those jobs;

-- Creating or expanding inclusive and diverse stakeholder processes to implement all of the above.
+- Creating or expanding inclusive and diverse stakeholder processes to implement all of the above